 If you are familiar with capital markets, you have probably heard these terms before.
 Still, you may be wondering what SPAC means.

 Here is a simple definition:

-A SPAC is a publicly-traded corporation formed with the objective of acquiring a privately held business to enable it to go public.
+A SPAC (short for Special Purpose Acquisition Company) is a publicly-traded corporation formed with the objective of acquiring a privately held business to enable it to go public.
+In other words, they can grant private companies access to public markets.
 Because SPACs typically have no existing business operations or stated targets for acquisition, they are also known as “blank cheque companies”.